 As part of the joint effort, the Health Impact Project and the Blue Cross Foundation plan to announce a competitive request for proposals to fund up to three HIA demonstration projects.
 Organizations that participate in the trainings will be well-positioned to respond to the call for proposals when the funding opportunity is announced in March of this year.

-- February 5: Webinar, which will include instructions to register for the trainings
+February 5 Webinar (Minnesota HIA Training Webinar), which will include instructions to apply to attend the trainings

 “The field of health impact assessment is growing quickly, as more and more cities, counties and states are finding it to be a useful tool to bring health into decisions in sectors like transportation, agriculture and energy,” said Aaron Wernham, M.D., director of the Health Impact Project.
 “Minnesota is on the forefront of that progress.
 Blue Cross and Blue Shield of Minnesota Foundation has been a tremendous partner in supporting the growth of the field of HIA in their state.”